-As of 9 March 2022, people who are entitled to Temporary Protection will be provided with a letter detailing their temporary protection in the State and their immigration permission.
+People who are entitled to Temporary Protection will be provided with a letter detailing their temporary protection in the State and their immigration permission.
 This process will be conducted for the majority of arrivals at Citywest centre in Dublin.
 This permission letter will enable them to access all necessary supports as soon as possible.
 A welcome team from the Department of Justice will meet those who arrive from Cherbourg, France via ferry at Rosslare Harbour on Mondays, Thursdays, and Saturdays.
 People fleeing Ukraine who arrive at Dublin airport will be brought to Citywest by bus.

 Those who arrived in Ireland prior to 9 March or who were not able to register for Temporary Protection upon arrival, were given an initial 90 day immigration permission upon arrival; people who this applies to should seek to register for temporary protection before this permission expires.